+BOARD NOTE: Derived from 40 CFR 141.202-(2000) (2001), as amended at 67 Fed.
+Reg.
+1812 (January 14, 2002).

-BOARD NOTE: Do erived from 40 CFR 141.202 (2000) (2002).
-(Source: Amended at 26 Ill.
-Reg, effective) Section 611 903 Tier 2 Public NoticeForm Manner and Frequency of Notice
+(Source: Amended a t 26 Ill.
+Reg , effective) Section 611.903 Tier 2 Public NoticeForm, Manner, and d Frequency of Notice

 - a) Violations or situations that require a Tier 2 public notice.
 This subsection lists the violation categories and other situations requiring a Tier 2 public notice.
-Appendix G to this Part identifies the tier assignment for each specific violation or situation. - 1) All violations of the MCL, MRDL, and treatment technique requirements, except where a Tier 1 notice is required under Section 611.902(a) or where the Agency determines by a-an_SEP issued pursuant to Section 611.110 that a Tier 1 notice is required; - Violations of the monitoring and testing procedure requirements, where the Agency determines by a-an SEP issued pursuant to Section 611.110 that a Tier 2 rather than a Tier 3 public notice is required, taking into account potential health impacts and persistence of the violation; and - Failure to comply with the terms and conditions of any relief equivalent to a SDWA Section section 1415 variance or a SDWA Section section 1416 exemption in place. - b) When Tier 2 public notice is to be provided. - 1) A PWS supplier must provide the public notice as soon as practical, but no later than 30 days after the supplier learns of the violation.
+Appendix G to this Part identifies the tier assignment for each specific violation or situation. - 1) All violations of the MCL, MRDL, and treatment technique requirements, except where a Tier 1 notice is required under Section 611.902(a) or where the Agency determines by a SEP issued pursuant to Section 611.110 that a Tier 1 notice is required; - Violations of the monitoring and testing procedure requirements, where the Agency determines by a SEP issued pursuant to Section 611.110 that a Tier 2 rather than a Tier 3 public notice is required, taking into account potential health impacts and persistence of the violation; and - 3) Failure to comply with the terms and conditions of any relief equivalent to a SDWA Section 1415 variance or a SDWA Section 1416 exemption in place. - b) When Tier 2 public notice is to be provided. - 1) A PWS supplier must provide the public notice as soon as practical, but no later than 30 days after the supplier learns of the violation.
 If the public notice is posted, the notice must remain in place for as long as the violation or situation persists, but in no case for less than seven days, even if the violation or situation is resolved.
-The Agency may, in appropriate circumstances, by a-an SEP issued pursuant to Section 611.110, allow additional time for the initial notice of up to three months from the date the supplier learns of the violation.
+The Agency may, in appropriate circumstances, by a SEP issued pursuant to Section 611.110, allow additional time for the initial notice of up to three months from the date the supplier learns of the violation.
 It is not appropriate for the Agency to grant an extension to the 30-day deadline for any unresolved violation or to allow across-the-board extensions by rule or policy for other violations or situations requiring a Tier 2 public notice.
 Extensions granted by the Agency must be in writing.